-In addition to VA benefits, Veterans and/or dependents may be eligible to receive Federal aid, State aid, and Scholarships.
+In addition to VA Education benefits, Veterans and/or dependents may be eligible to receive Federal aid, State aid, and Scholarships.

 The CALIFORNIA COLLEGE PROMISE GRANT, FORMERLY THE BOARD OF GOVERNORS (BOG) FEE WAIVER

-For eligible California residents, the BOG Waiver permits the $46/unit fees to be waived.
+For eligible California residents, the Grant waives the $46/unit fees.
 This does not cover assistance for remaining fees such as health fees, parking, purchase of books, and supplies.
-The Board of Governor's Fee Waiver form is available in the Veterans Resource Center or at the Financial Aid Office.
-You must turn it in to the Certifying Official in the VRC or a staff member in the Financial Aid office for processing.
-Each academic year application is effective beginning Summer through Spring.
+For Post 9/11 students, the VA can pay for the school mandatory fees.
+The form is available in the the Financial Aid Office.
+Each academic year, the application is effective beginning Summer through Spring.

-If ineligible based on the basic BOG Fee Waiver application, students may still qualify for the BOGW based on the FAFSA application.
+If ineligible based on the basic application, students may still qualify through the FAFSA application.
 Ask the Financial Aid Office which year is applicable for the term you are applying for the Waiver.
-The FAFSA has a higher income ceiling.
+The FAFSA has a higher income ceiling since it is based on need.
 Please don't get discouraged if you don't qualify through the simple BOG Waiver Method.
 Apply through the FAFSA, many can qualify through this method.

 FREE APPLICATION for FEDERAL STUDENT AID (FAFSA)